tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 Themes generally make heavy use of [Jekyll Variables] via [Liquid] markup.
 For
 example:

-* `site` for site wide information configurations settings.
+* the `site` variable for site wide information configurations settings.
-* `page` for page specific information and variables set in a page's front matter.
+* the `page` variable for page specific information and variables set in a page's front matter.
-* `content` for the rendered content being wrapped by a layout.
+* the `content` variable for the rendered content being wrapped by a layout.

 While themes can be defined locally, they are more often packaged and imported as gems.
-If the theme has been published on [RubyGems], then it can simply be added to the `Gemfile` and corresponding theme name is set in `_config.yml`.
 In this case, files from the theme gem are (right) merged with files from the project, before the combined set of files are processed.
-This makes it very easy to use sophisticated 3rd party themes and to keep your project uncluttered.
-It also allows you to selectively override parts of a theme adding files with the same relative path to your project--the project files shadow the gem files.
+This allows you to selectively override parts of a theme adding files with the same relative path to your project--the project files shadow the gem files.
+This helps to keep your project uncluttered and makes it very easy to use sophisticated 3rd party themes.
+If the theme has been published on [RubyGems], then you can simply add it to your `Gemfile`, set the corresponding theme name in `_config.yml`, then all those files in that gem will become part of your next build.

 [Jekyll Variables]: https://jekyllrb.com/docs/variables/